 Here you will find the latest interactive games and rides.
 Games include old favourites such as pinball machines and Pac Man as well as car racing games, dance games, air hockey, shooting hoops and a zillion more!
 There are also dodgem cars, ten pin bowling, mini golf, laser skirmish, and a little kiddies area.

-There are heaps of options to play (click here for the various options).
+There are heaps of options to play.
 You can pay as you go or purchase a package deal.
 We did the package deal which I think is the way to go with a family.
-The family pack is $85 which includes 48 tickets for games that are categorized as red and unlimited games that are categorized as yellow for up to 2 hours.
-You also get to go on the dodgems, bowling, mini golf and entry to kiddy land.
+You can look through the pricing options here – from loading up cards and gaining credit, to timed play, or you can buy one off sessions at the dodgems, bowling, mini golf, laser tag.

-We went through the tickets pretty quickly, so it was great to still have the yellow games we could play.
-At the end of course, the kids will love going and cashing in their tickets for little trinket.
+We went through the tickets pretty quickly, and at the end, of course, the kids will love going and cashing in their tickets for a little trinket.
 Myla still rates this as one of the best kids activities Surfers Paradise has.

 Ripley’s Believe it or not is the most unusual and unbelievable Surfers Paradise entertainment on offer.
 They guarantee that you will see something that you have never seen before and it’s up to you if you believe it… or not!

+Ripley’s is one of the touristy things to do on Cavill Avenue – that you won’t want to miss.
 I wasn’t sure if Myla would be interested in it, but she really enjoyed reading about all the strange and interesting things.
-It’s also perfect if you want to escape the sun for a bit and looking for one of the Gold Coast indoor attractions.
+It’s also perfect if you want to escape the sun for a bit and are looking for one of the Gold Coast indoor attractions.

 You will get to go on one of the world’s fastest elevators that takes only 42.7 seconds to get to the top of the building!
 There are cafes and bars at the top for you to enjoy if you feel like having a drink or a bite to eat.
 A perfect family fun Gold Coast attraction for the whole family.

 If you need even more stuff to do in Surfers Paradise, how about a visit to the Gold Wax Museum, Surfers Paradise.
-This Wax Museum is home to the largest collection of authentic wax figures in the Southern Hemisphere and include wax figures of famous faces that the whole family will recognize as well as other features like the gruesome and gory Torture Chamber.
+This Wax Museum is home to the largest collection of authentic wax figures in the Southern Hemisphere.
+Wax figures include famous faces the whole family will recognise as well as other features like the gruesome and gory Torture Chamber.